 - Hormonal contraception for women is available in the form of slow-release implants or injections.

-- Different methods might suit you at different times in your life.
+- Different methods may suit you at different times in your life.

-- Condoms provide the best available protection against sexually transmissible infections (STIs).
+- Condoms provide the best available protection from sexually transmissible infections (STIs).

 You might also be interested in: